ecmwf/anemoi-graphs/docs/graphs/node_coordinates.rst

    node_coordinates/zarr_dataset
    node_coordinates/npz_file

-or based on a different algorithms.
-One commonn approach is to use an icosahedron to project the Earth surface, and refine it iteratively to reach the desired resolution.
+or based on other algorithms.
+A commonn approach is to use an icosahedron to project the earth's surface, and refine it iteratively to reach the desired resolution.

 .. toctree::